ltsali8220/kali_update_loop/README.md

 # 🔧 APT Upgrade Tool

-A simple and reliable Bash script to safely upgrade all APT packages **one at a time**, ideal for use on **Debian-based systems** such as **Ubuntu** or **Kali Linux**.
+A simple and reliable Bash script to safely upgrade all APT packages one at a time, ideal for use on Debian-based systems such as **Ubuntu** or **Kali Linux**.

-This tool is especially helpful when you encounter broken or partially installed packages, offering a cleaner and more controlled upgrade process.
+This tool is especially helpful when you encounter **broken or partially installed packages**, offering a cleaner and more controlled upgrade process.

 ---